BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: BBB-Voting Scheme

-The underlined variables in \autoref{fig:linear} show the distribution of ephemeral private keys from both faulty participants $P_3$ and $P_5$, which are presented in the blinding keys of benign participants.
+The underlined variables in \autoref{fig:linear} show the distribution of ephemeral private keys from both $P_3$ and $P_5$, which are presented in the blinding keys of benign $P$s.
 In detail, $SC$ verifies whether the supplied $g^{x_ix_j}$ corresponds to $P_i$'s and $P_j$'s public keys ($g^{x_i}$ and $g^{x_j}$) using the ZKP verification from \autoref{fig:ZKPdiffie}.
-Once this step is completed, the phase of the voting protocol is shifted to the tally phase, and the protocol continues as before but the votes of all faulty participants are excluded.
+Once this phase is completed without new faulty $P$s, the phase of our protocol is shifted to the tally phase, and it continues as before, but without the votes of faulty $P$s.